Funk: Late 1980s to 2000s nu-funk

 While funk was driven away from radio by slick commercial hip hop, contemporary R&B and new jack swing, its influence continued to spread.
 Artists like Steve Arrington and Cameo still received major airplay and had huge global followings.
 Rock bands began adopting elements of funk into their sound, creating new combinations of "funk rock" and "funk metal".
 Extreme, Red Hot Chili Peppers, Living Colour, Jane's Addiction, Prince, Primus, Urban Dance Squad, Fishbone, Faith No More, Rage Against the Machine, Infectious Grooves, and Incubus spread the approach and styles garnered from funk pioneers to new audiences in the mid-to-late 1980s and the 1990s.
-These bands later inspired the underground mid-1990s funkcore movement and current funk-inspired artists like Outkast, Malina Moye, Van Hunt, and Gnarls Barkley.
+These bands later inspired the underground mid-1990s funkcore movement and other funk-inspired artists like Outkast, Malina Moye, Van Hunt, and Gnarls Barkley.

-In the 1990s, artists like Me'shell Ndegeocello, Brooklyn Funk Essentials and the (predominantly UK-based) acid jazz movement including artists and bands such as Jamiroquai, Incognito, Galliano, Omar, Los Tetas and the Brand New Heavies carried on with strong elements of funk.
-However, they never came close to reaching the commercial success of funk in its heyday—with the exception of Jamiroquai, whose album Travelling Without Moving sold about 11.5 million units worldwide and remains the best-selling funk album in history.
+In the 1990s, artists like Me'shell Ndegeocello, Brooklyn Funk Essentials and the (predominantly UK-based) acid jazz movement—including artists and bands such as Jamiroquai, Incognito, Galliano, Omar, Los Tetas and the Brand New Heavies—carried on with strong elements of funk.
+However, they never came close to reaching the commercial success of funk in its heyday—with the exception of Jamiroquai, whose album Travelling Without Moving sold about 7 million units worldwide and remains the best-selling funk album in history.
 Meanwhile, in Australia and New Zealand, bands playing the pub circuit, such as Supergroove, Skunkhour and the Truth, preserved a more instrumental form of funk.

-Since the late 1980s hip hop artists have regularly sampled old funk tunes.
+Since the late 1980s, hip hop artists have regularly sampled old funk tunes.
 James Brown is said to be the most sampled artist in the history of hip hop, while P-Funk is the second most sampled artist; samples of old Parliament and Funkadelic songs formed the basis of West Coast G-funk.

 Original beats that feature funk-styled bass or rhythm guitar riffs are also not uncommon.
 Dr. Dre (considered the progenitor of the G-funk genre) has freely acknowledged to being heavily influenced by George Clinton's psychedelia: "Back in the 70s that's all people were doing: getting high, wearing Afros, bell-bottoms and listening to Parliament-Funkadelic.
 That's why I called my album The Chronic and based my music and the concepts like I did: because his shit was a big influence on my music.
 Very big".
 Digital Underground was a large contributor to the rebirth of funk in the 1990s by educating their listeners with knowledge about the history of funk and its artists.
 George Clinton branded Digital Underground as "Sons of the P", as their second full-length release is also titled.
-DU's first release, Sex Packets, was full of funk samples, with the most widely known "The Humpty Dance" sampling Parliament's "Let's Play House".
+DU's first release, Sex Packets, was full of funk samples, with the most widely known, "The Humpty Dance", sampling Parliament's "Let's Play House".
 A very strong funk album of DU's was their 1996 release Future Rhythm.
 Much of contemporary club dance music, drum and bass in particular has heavily sampled funk drum breaks.